 We show the expected signal-to-noise as function of $r$ in Figure \ref{fig:chisquareDistance}, separating results for different cosmic structures, and estimating values for both HOD samples.
 For a CMASS-like sample (same number density and two-point function) all environments contain approximately the same information between $20 < r/({\rm Mpc}\, h^{-1})<50$.
 However, $r > 20\ {\rm Mpc}\, h^{-1}$, reveals a strong S/N ratio contribution from cosmic voids (grey line) in comparison to other structures.
 This is persistent up to small scales at $r>2\ {\rm Mpc}\, h^{-1}$, where filaments become more powerful (higher S/N values) and nodes have the same statistical information than voids.
 In the other hand, a DESI-like sample, presents a different behaviour for large scales, with nodes and voids clearly underperforming.
 However, both filaments and nodes become statistical significative in comparison to other structures at $r > 5\ {\rm Mpc}\, h^{-1}$.
-This clearly shows that filaments and nodes dominate the non-linear regime for both HOD and redshift, whereas voids are relevant only at large (linear) scales at late times ($z=0.0$).
+This clearly shows that filaments and nodes dominate the non-linear regime for both samples and redshift, whereas voids are relevant only at large (linear) scales at late times ($z=0.0$).